panu-kangas/run_dashy_run/README.md

 ## About the process

-All the game code (excluding base code and one random number generator that I commented) is done by me within the two challenge days.

-On preparation day I played around with player movement and platforms, so those were pretty much implemented at the end of Sunday.
-On Monday I first fixed the given code base and then started adding new relevant things to it.

-All of my additions can be found from the **UpdateList.txt** file in the repo.
+By the end of the challenge I had implemented:

+- Dashy's movement abilities and their visual effects (jump, double jump, turbo jump, meteor attack & side dash)
+- Randomly spawning enemies with continuously faster movement speed and spawn rate
+- Platforms that can be jumped on (but were penetrable from under and sided)
+- Static spike wall at the end of the screen
+- Score system and game states
+- Vanishing floor mechanic

+My additions after the challenge:

+-

 ## Prerequisites